Studying Mandarin Chinese: Flashcards Everywhere!

 Flashcards are crucial for learning languages.
-I would say, for learning Mandarin Chinese they are tremendously crucial.
-If you really want (or need) to memorize hanzi, you should surround yourself with characters so that you could see them every day and every time… Frequent looking at Mandarin flashcards is the only way of effective study.
+I would say, for learning Mandarin Chinese, they are tremendously vital.
+If you want (or need) to memorize hanzi, you should surround yourself with characters so that you could see them every day and every time.
+Frequent looking at Mandarin flashcards is the only way of effective study.

 DIY and BIY

-Here is the point where Internet helps you.
-After your first class in Mandarin you can use the Chinese flashcards online that were already prepared for you by the founders of YellowBridge website.
-There is an amazing collection of flashcards for words from the most popular textbooks.
+Here is the point where the Internet helps you.
+After your first class in Mandarin, you can use the Chinese flashcards online that were already prepared for you by YellowBridge and ArchChinese.
+There are amazing collections of flashcards for words from the most popular textbooks.
 Of course, the vast majority of the beginner’s lexicon is covered there.
 The Chinese flashcards online are gathered into sets so you can easily find the vocabulary of the lesson you have just studied.
 You can review them in either studying or exam modes.

-If you still need to create your own Mandarin Chinese flashcards please check Cram or Quizlet websites.
+If you still need to create your own Mandarin Chinese flashcards, please check Quizlet websites or APP.
 Modern technologies let you create cards that look very professional.
 You can upload images making your learning materials more attractive and helpful.

 Quizlet even makes audio for you!
 After just entering a Mandarin phrase you get its pronunciation.
 It is not perfect but still much better than nothing.

 The range of tasks you can do with your sets is very big and includes learning in a straight order as it was initially presented, shuffling, flipping and checking your knowledge in different “exam”/”game” modes (Scatter, Test, Space Race, etc.)

 There are also hundreds of exciting apps for creating your very own Mandarin flashcards.
 For mobile devices, my favorite two are AnkiDroid that allows you to customize flashcards in so many ways and StudyBlue that just has a very pleasant modern look (without compromising on options).